• Home

 But How Does Mountain House’s Food Taste?

-Seriously, if starving, plain old rice will be delicious.
-But, nobody wants to invest in food that tastes bad, so let’s see how Mountain House compares.
+But nobody wants to invest in food that tastes bad, so let’s see how Mountain House compares.

-After reading the instructions, I followed the directions.
-Boil water, add water to the pouch, mix, seal, wait four mins, mix, seal again, wait ten mins.
+Boil water, add water to the pouch, mix, seal, wait four minutes, mix, seal again, and wait ten minutes.

-I called my family to dinner (my wife, my 3.5-year-old, and my nearly one year old).
+I called my family to dinner (my wife, my 3.5-year-old, and my nearly one-year-old ).

 Now, the kids do not like spicy foods.
-I don’t know any that do, so with the “spicy southwest breakfast hash” I gave it a try before giving any to the kids.
+I don’t know any that do, so with the “spicy southwest breakfast hash,” I gave it a try before giving any to the kids.

 Yup, it was spicy.